-FH – Danish Trade Union Confederation is the largest national trade union confederation in Denmark and is recognised as the most representative workers’ organisation in both the private and the public sector.
+FH – Danish Trade Union Confederation is the largest national trade union confederation in Denmark and is recognised as the most representative workers’ organization in both the private and the public sector.

 A pillar of the welfare society

-The organisation work to further develop the Danish welfare society.
+The organization work to further develop the Danish welfare society.
 The trade union movement constitutes one of its pillars.

 The ability of workers and employers to negotiate on pay- and working conditions is crucial to the success of the Danish model where a strong economy goes hand in hand with a high level of security.